-1. Procedures for appeals, grievances, and objections
+Procedures for appeals, complains, and objections

+CWS ANB is responsible for issued EWF and IAB Diplomas and Certificates.
+This

+responsibility is indivisible between commissions and other entities.

-1. Any decision by an Certification Authority of CWS can be appealed (or objected) in writing to the Certification Council within 4 weeks of this decision delivery, the one to be appealed by the corresponding worker.
+Any decision by an Certification Authority of CWS ANB can be appealed (or objected) in writing to the CWS ANB within 4 weeks of this decision delivery, the one to be appealed by the corresponding worker.
 The Board will also accept the complaints raised against the CWS ANB Certification Authority.

 The registered address is: